Albert Wein (1915-1991)

 Also in the Collection:

 Wein was passionate about sports.
-The sculpture Fast Ball was inspired by a photograph of Nolan Ryan which appeared on the cover of Sports Illustrated on July 23, 1979.
+The sculpture Fast Ball was inspired by a photograph of Nolan Ryan which appeared on the cover of Newsweek on June 16, 1975.
 The sculptor adapted the pose of the legendary fastballer into a more stylized, timeless form.
 Wein entered the original sculpture into that year’s annual exhibition of the National Sculpture Society where it was awarded the coveted Proskauer Prize.
-Wein’s only other baseball piece, Safe, which portrays a baserunner’s dramatic slide, was executed nine years later.
+Wein’s only other baseball piece, Safe, which portrays a baserunner’s dramatic slide, was executed eleven years later.